wakatara/harsh/README.md

 ## Commands

 There're 3 commands: `ask`, `log`, and `todo`.
-(and one subcommand `log stats`).
+(and one subcommand, `log stats`).

 `harsh ask` asks you about all your unanaswered habits.
 `harsh log` shows your full consistency graph across all habits.
 `harsh todo` shows your unanswered habits across all days.

-You can also use `harsh ask <habit substring>` and `harsh log <habit substring>`to narrow down to answering just a single habit or to see the consistency graph for a single habit ( _ie.
+You can also use `harsh ask <habit substring>` and `harsh log <habit substring>` to narrow down to answering just a single habit or to see the consistency graph for a single habit ( _eg.
 For the habit "Ship Every Day" typing `harsh ask ship` narrows your outcome responses to the unanswered days for that habit.
 Likewise, `harsh log ship` would show you only the consistency graph log for that habit._)